vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 ( quoting Bhav U 44.
 1-9 ) AK (folio 462b ff).
 Adityavāra-naktavrata-observe ekabhakta on Sunday, nakta on

-following Sunday or on Sunday with Hasta naksatra; Vārayrata; Sun deity; one year; Mat.
+following Sunday or on Sunday with Hasta naksatra; Vāravrata; Sun deity; one year; Mat.
 97. 2-19 q. by KKV

 31-34, HV II.
 538-541, KR 608-610.
 Adityatūrarrata--from Mārg. ; worship of the Sun; for one year;